Unity-Tools-and-Libraries/unity-lua-scripting-module/README.md

 ## Using The Scripting Module
 For details on how to script in Lua, search online for tutorials.

-For details on Moonshpar, details and tutorials are available at [https://www.moonsharp.org/](https://www.moonsharp.org/).
+For details on Moonsharp, details and tutorials are available at [https://www.moonsharp.org/](https://www.moonsharp.org/).

 Call `EvaluateStringAsScript`, passing in the string to run the script using the global table as the context.